-2 Copy the script to the /etc/init.d directory, using syntax like the following:
+2 Copy the script to the /sbin/init.d directory, using syntax like the following:

-'''

-cp script name /etc/init.d/script name

-'''
+cp script_name /sbin/init.d/script_name

-- 3 Review the contents of the /etc/inittab file to determine the default run level for your operating system.
-The initdefault entry specifies the default run level, which is usually 2 or 3. - 4 Use the In command to create a hard link from the runserver file to the appropriate run control (rc) directory, rc#, where # is the default run level obtained in step 2.
+- 3 Review the "initdefault" entry in the /etc/inittab file to determine the default run level for your operating system.
+The default run level is usually 2 or 3. - 4 Use the ln command to create a hard link from the runserver file to the appropriate run control (rc) directory, rc#, where # is the default run level obtained in step 3.